Jacksonspencerd/adaptive-encryption-mysql/README.md

 A cloud-deployed MySQL system with dynamic data masking, secure file-based key management, and context based encryption.

 ## Use Case:
 Employee accessess database on a non-secure / unknown IP address / at 3AM.
-Data is dynamically encrypted based on potential 'threat level'.
+Data is dynamically encrypted based on potential 'threat level' (and set RBAC).

 ## To-Do